Section 3: Procedures for New Voters, Vote-by-Mail Voting, Provisional Voting, and Other Situations

 - In a primary election, the voter index shows the voter is registered to vote in a political party different than the party for which the voter claims to be registered. (§ 14310(c)(3))

-- The voter is voting for the first time after mailing in a voter registration form and did not provide a driver's license or the last four digits of the social security number on the voter registration form, but did not bring or does not want to show the required identification.
-(CA Admin.
-Code § 20107(c))
+- The voter is voting for the first time after mailing in a voter registration form and did not provide a driver license or the last four digits of the social security number on the voter registration form, but did not bring or does not want to show the required identification.
+(Cal.
+Code of Regs., tit 2 § 20107(c))

 - The voter arrives after 8:00 p.m. and the polling place is still open because of a court order. (§ 14402.5)